explodecomputer/epiSpaces/README.md

-epiFitness
+epiSpaces
 ==========

-A genetic algorithm to find 2-locus epistatic patterns that maximise the maintenence of additive genetic variance under selection.
+A genetic algorithm to find 2-locus epistatic parameter space to maximise the maintenence of additive genetic variance under selection.
 This programme was used for analysis in the following article:

 *Hemani G, Knott S, Haley C.* **An evolutionary perspective on epistasis and the missing heritability**. *PLoS Genetics (in press)*.

-For detailed information on the background and interpretation of `epiFitness` programme please refer to this article.
+For detailed information on the background and interpretation of `epiSpaces` programme please refer to this article.

+(The name is sort of a pun-cum-portmanteau of *epistasis* and *parameter space*...)

 ## Summary